kwiaters/about/README.md

 👋 Hi, I’m Filip
-👀 This is my store room for projects I've done, some time ago.
+👀 This is my store room for some projects I've done, some time ago.

 NOTE: I'm not professional programmer, these applications are only temporary solution to problems I had to face it when no other solution was available at this time.